(21) Gavel Reborn

 Party Finder

-Section by Wenweia Another new system/NPC is the party finder!
+Another new system/NPC is the party finder!
 Ever wanted to find people to do a dungeon with, to help with a quest, or to grind something?
 Finding them just got a lot easier!
 Added due to the fact that raids require multiple people to function, the party finder simply aggregates together people looking to form a party around some end.
 In certain cases (raids, events, etc) they will also notify random people with chat reminders in an attempt to find people to join you.

 New Item Types